Ohio pivotal in presidential race; US House seats at stake - WHIZ News

 About half of Ohio voters think the coronavirus is not at all under control in this country.
 The state is among those experiencing new increases in cases and deaths.

-Secretary State Frank LaRose touted Ohio’s response to a variety of glitches and other incidents on Election Day as the state continued to break voter turnout records ahead of the scheduled polls closing time of 7:30 p.m.
+Secretary State Frank LaRose touted Ohio’s response to a variety of glitches and other incidents on Election Day as the state set voter turnout records.

 The day began with an issue when election officials at Franklin County, the state’s most populous, made the decision to shift to paper pollbooks system-wide to check-in voters when officials were unable to fully upload voter data into the electronic versions.
 The decision led to an increase in wait times for voters but did not appear to impact the actual vote count, according to LaRose’s office.